Employee Warning Notice Template, Free Download 2026

 How many warnings before termination?

-There is no universal legal requirement for a specific number of warnings before termination.
+There is no universal legal requirement for a specific number of employee disciplinary notices before termination.
 In at-will employment states (all states except Montana), an employer can generally terminate without any warnings.
-However, most employers follow a progressive discipline policy (verbal warning, written warning, final warning, termination) to maintain fairness, consistency, and documentation.
+However, most employers follow a progressive discipline policy (verbal warning, employee write up form, final warning, termination) to maintain fairness, consistency, and documentation.
 Some collective bargaining agreements and company policies require specific warning steps before termination.

 Can an employee refuse to sign a warning notice?

-Yes, an employee can refuse to sign a warning notice.
+Yes, an employee can refuse to sign an employee warning notice or employee write up form.
 The signature acknowledges receipt, not agreement.
-If the employee refuses to sign, note "Employee refused to sign" on the form, have a witness present during the delivery, and document the date and time the warning was delivered.
+If the employee refuses to sign, note "Employee refused to sign" on the disciplinary notice form, have a witness present during the delivery, and document the date and time the warning was delivered.
 The refusal does not invalidate the warning or prevent the employer from proceeding with disciplinary action.

 More Free Templates